Every equestrian needs to know how to tie a horse safely

 When tying a horse to a hitching post, you should always use a quick-release knot.
 As the name implies, these knots allow you to free your horse in a hurry should he pull back, get caught, or otherwise need to be moved elsewhere for safety ASAP.

 Struggle to remember how to tie different knots or want to learn more?
-Pick up a set of my favorite horse tying pocket guide — Corral Cards: Essential Horse Knots.
+Pick up a set of my favorite horse tying pocket guide — Reference Ready: Essential Horse Knots.

 Think Like a Horse